scoutside/front_end_code_challenge/README.md

 Hello!

 We're excited that you're interested in joining the [Scoutside](https://scoutside.com) team.
-In the past, we have brought potential engineering candidates into our office for a full-day technical interview.
-This interview would include whiteboard programming exercises, code reviews, and other thought exercises.
-Unfortunately, onsite technical interviews are often biased against people who are not comfortable being put on the spot.
-Not to mention, who _actually_ codes on a whiteboard in real life?
-In short,  we realized that we were evaluating candidates in an unusual situation.

-So instead, we've come up with this relatively open-ended programming/design challenge that will allow you to demonstrate your skills from the comfort of your own workspace.
+We've come up with this relatively open-ended programming/design challenge that will allow you to demonstrate your skills from the comfort of your own workspace.
 In addition, we know your time is valuable, so please feel free to use your completed work as a portfolio piece.